In the United States, over the past 100 years, the genitally altered (circumcised) penis has come to be considered the “normal” penis.

-Many Americans have never seen an intact (not circumcised) penis, with its normal foreskin in place.
+Many Americans have never seen an intact (not circumcised) penis, with its normal foreskin in place, or know basic penis anatomy.
 This is not surprising, given the prevalence of foreskin removal in this country: Around three-quarters of adult men have only a scar where their foreskin used to be.

 Hover over to unblur.